webhead3893/ds3-save-backup/README.md

 12. Create a new Action, and select it as "Start a Program"

-13. Browse to the directory with the downloaded folder, then select the .exe file in DS3SaveBackup/bin/Debug/netcoreapp3.1/
+13. Browse to the directory with the downloaded folder, then select the executable for the Save Backup program.

 The program should run every time DS3 starts now.